-Some Terminology
+Some terminology

-- in a simple graph each edge connects two different vertices and no two edges connect the same pair of vertices. - multigraphs may have multiple edges connecting the same two vertices.
-When m different edges connect the vertices u and v, we say that {u,v} is an edge of multiplicity m. - an edge that connects a vertex to itself is called a loop. - a pseudograph may include loops, as well as multiple edges connecting the same pair of vertices.
+- In a simple graph each edge connects two different vertices and no two edges connect the same pair of vertices. - 2 Multigraphs may have multiple edges connecting the same two vertices.
+When m different edges connect the vertices u and v, we say that $\{u, v\}$ is an edge of multiplicity m. - 3 An edge that connects a vertex to itself is called a loop. - A pseudograph may include loops, as well as multiple edges connecting the same pair of vertices.

-Example: This pseudograph has both multiple edges and a loop.
+This pseudograph has both multiple edges and a loop.

-Remark: There is no standard terminology for graph theory.
-So, it is crucial that you understand the terminology being used whenever you read material about graphs.
+Remark: There is no standard terminology for graph theory, so it is crucial that you understand the terminology being used whenever you read material about graphs.

-Directed and Undirected Graphs
+Directed and undirected graphs

-Definition: An directed graph (or digraph) G = (V, E) consists of a nonempty set V of vertices (or nodes) and a set E of directed edges (or arcs).
+A directed graph (or digraph) G = (V, E) consists of a nonempty set V of vertices (or nodes) and a set E of directed edges (or arcs).
 Each edge is associated with an ordered pair of vertices.
-The directed edge associated with the ordered pair (u,v) is said to start at u and end at v.
+The directed edge associated with the ordered pair (u, v) is said to start at u and end at v.

-Remark:

-• Graphs where the end points of an edge are not ordered are said to be undirected graphs.
-Such undirected edges are often denoted with curly braces {u,v}, as typical for (unordered) sets.
+Remark: Graphs where the end points of an edge are not ordered are said to be undirected graphs.
+Such undirected edges are often denoted with curly braces $\{u, v\}$, as typical for (unordered) sets.